kejia1215/HVSM/datasets/Readme.txt

 'yeast_data'.
 In each sub directory, there are two datasets,one is complete PPI dataset and the other is partial dataset.The partial dataset is in the 'deleted_data' directory.

-The complete PPIs dataset is provided in [23].
+The complete PPIs dataset is provided in Jain et al.[23].

 The partial PPIs dataset removes the potentially problematic gene data.